Katsuyamaki/Cover-Screen-Launcher/repomix-output.md

                 is LayoutOption -> 1
                 is ResolutionOption -> 1
                 is DpiOption -> 2
-                is ProfileOption -> 1
+                is ProfileOption -> 4
                 is FontSizeOption -> 3
-                is IconOption -> 1
+                is IconOption -> 5
                 is ToggleOption -> 1
+                is ActionOption -> 6
                 else -> 0
             }
         }